 |---|---|---|

-Pipedrive’s pricing is more predictable.
-A 10-person team on the Advanced plan pays $290/month.
-That’s a meaningful difference for teams where marketing automation is not a core requirement.
+Pipedrive’s pricing is more predictable because the product scope is narrower.
+That is a meaningful difference for teams where marketing automation is not a core requirement.

 Integrations and Ecosystem